VRichter98/UPGMA/README.md

 # **UPGMA**

-Das Programm erstellt aus Sequenzen im Fasta-Format das Newickformat.
-Die Abstände werden mithilfe der Hammingabstände berechnet.
-The Program calculates from sequences in the fastafile Format the newick format.
+This implementation calculates from sequences in the fastafile Format the newick format.
 The Distances of the tree are calculated by [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)

 **How to use:**